PageBot/PageBot/src/examples/ThesisBot/thesis.md

 ## Subhead here

 The origin of Processing is more in the processing of images, – focussed on pixels and interaction – than Python.
 Python can for instance be found inside web servers and as scripting language in desktop applications such as FontLab and RoboFont.
 In general Processing programs are more linear, smaller and dedicated to a specific task, where Python programs tend to be part of larger systems.
 In that respect Python should be more compared on the level of Java, the language that Processing is built on top of.
 Another difference is the amount and type of available libraries.
-Another important factor.
-There are some minor differences in the syntax of the two languages – minor, but for some people they are really annoying, being accustomed to one kind of notation, such as the use of curly brackets to indicate the start and end of blocks of code in Processing (and Java) and the way Python detects the start and end of a block: entirely by the amount indent of a set of code line.
+Another important factor. [=thisAuthor2014] There are some minor differences in the syntax of the two languages – minor, but for some people they are really annoying, being accustomed to one kind of notation, such as the use of curly brackets to indicate the start and end of blocks of code in Processing (and Java) and the way Python detects the start and end of a block: entirely by the amount indent of a set of code line.
 In this course the differences between Processing and Python will be mentioned if that is really important, but this course will mainly focus on the use of Python in the design practice.

+[=thisAuthor2014]: This is book reference for this author.